antrea-io/antrea/docs/egress.md

 these Egress IPs is also tagged with the specified VLAN ID when arriving at the Egress Node.

-An example of ExternalIPPool using a different subnet is as below:
+An example of ExternalIPPool using a non-default subnet is as below:

 ```yaml
 apiVersion: crd.antrea.io/v1beta1